RubiconDeFi/rubi-bots/README.md

 This repository has two main commands for users
 1. `guidedStart` - the quickest way to get started with Rubicon and deploy a bot
-2. `aid` - this command allows you to manage your aid (deposits, withdrawls, etc)
+2. `aid` - this command allows you to manage your Market Aid, should you choose to use it (deposits, withdrawls, etc)

 For advanced users who want to get started with a bot, we currently have 2 market making bots available
 1. [Generic MarketMaking Bot](https://github.com/RubiconDeFi/rubi-bots/blob/master/executionClients/marketMaking/README.md#running-the-generic-market-making-bot)